unicrons/github-actions-playground/workshop/pipeline_scan/README.md

 This workshop module focuses on scanning the pipeline configuration itself for security vulnerabilities and misconfigurations.

-## Why is Pipeline Security important?
+## Why is Pipeline Security Important?

 Many organizations overlook the pipeline as a potential attack surface.
 Malicious actors know that compromising your CI/CD system can grant them access to source code, privileged credentials, and even the ability to inject malicious code into your production systems without being detected by application security tools.